bbauska/not-fogotten/README.md

-# UFO/ET is Not Forgotten
+# UFO/ET Enigma Not Forgotten
-The UFO/ET enigma that SHOULD not be forgotten.
+The UFO/ET enigma SHOULD not be forgotten.
 Thanks to the CIA it mostly has been.
-Until NOW.
+Please, let's not let that happen any longer.